jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 The pandemic showed businesses and consumers how fragile supply chains can be.
 There is an urgent need to transform operations and make them more resilient.

-As the world transitions into <a href="https://www.i-scoop.eu/industry-4-0/" target="_blank">Industry 4.0</a>, AI can uncover hidden patterns in the data and help manufacturers make smart decisions in real time.
+As the world transitions into [Industry 4.0](https://www.i-scoop.eu/industry-4-0/){:target="_blank"}, AI can uncover hidden patterns in the data and help manufacturers make smart decisions in real time.

 There will be a pattern of shortage reductions and quality increases through advances in disruption prediction, robotic process automation, and real-time quality monitoring.